APACTestDrive/Container-Native-Development-with-OKE/LabGuide200.md

   ![](images/200/44.png)

+- It is recommended to create a working directory such as `container-workshop` under your home directory. e.g. `~/container-workshop` for Mac or Linux.

-- In order to interact with your cluster and view the dashboard, you will need to install the Kubernetes command line interface, `kubectl`.
-We will do that next.
+- In order to interact with your cluster and view the dashboard, you will need to install the Kubernetes command line interface, `kubectl`, which we will do that next.

 ### **STEP 6**: Install and Test kubectl on Your Local Machine